hkpeaks/peaks-consolidation/README.md

 ## New Query Statement for File, In-memory Table and Network Stream

 Note: Use of "." to indicate it is member of your defined function is optional.
-First line is "UserDefineFunctionName = Extraction to Load".
+First line is to define data extraction and data load.
+Below are 3 possible scenarios:-
-You can define query/ data transformation function from second line and after.

-#### UserDefineFunctionName = from Extraction to Load
+UserDefineFunctionName = from Extraction to Load
 Or
-#### UserDefineFunctionName = from Extraction, Extraction, Extraction to Load
+UserDefineFunctionName = from Extraction, Extraction, Extraction to Load Or
-Or
-#### UserDefineFunctionName = from Extraction to Load, Load, Load
+UserDefineFunctionName = from Extraction to Load, Load, Load

-.Query/Transformation

-.Query/Transformation

-.Query/Transformation

-.Query/Transformation
+You can define query/data transformation function from second line and after.

 Examples: